oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-view-models-instead-of-viewdata/rule.md

 ```

-::: greybox
-Figure: Bad Example – ViewData being used to pass information to the View isn’t type-safe
+::: greyboxFigure: Bad Example – ViewData being used to pass information to the View isn’t type-safe

 :::